 The same should apply for every social media account, including Twitter.

 If you want to see how your brand is performing, to determine if you’re moving in the right direction or to uncover your weaknesses, then simply conduct a Twitter audit.

-Apart from the insights you are tracking and monitoring constantly, an audit is a real reflection of your activity, engagement, and growth from day one.
+Apart from the insights you are tracking and monitoring constantly, a Twitter audit is a real reflection of your activity, engagement, and growth from day one.